eclipse-sw360/sw360/README.md

   * Python environment ( to [pre-commit](https://pre-commit.com/) ) - SW360 use Eclipse formatting rules
   through [Spotless maven plugin](https://github.com/diffplug/spotless/tree/main/plugin-maven)

-If you can't install thrift 0.20 runtime, you will need the following requirements:
+If you can't install the Thrift 0.20 runtime, you will need the following requirements:

-* C++ dev environment
+C++ development environment
-* cmake
+cmake
-Then run the current build script:
+Then run the current build script.

+Note for Windows users:
+If you are developing on Windows, shell scripts (*.sh) such as scripts/install-thrift.sh must be executed inside a Linux environment (for example, Ubuntu via WSL).

+These scripts will NOT run in PowerShell or Windows Command Prompt.

+Steps:
+Install and open Ubuntu using WSL
+Navigate to the project directory inside WSL
+Run the script using bash

+Example:

+bash scripts/install-thrift.sh

+For non-Windows environments:
 ```bash
 ./scripts/install-thrift.sh
 ```